aragon/hack/docs/guides-buidler-migration.md

 ## 5. Hooks

-Hooks are functions executed at different moments of an app initialization and can be used to specify the `initialize()` function parameters.
+Hooks are custom functions called at various stages of an app initialization.
+They can be used to execute any logic before or after the app is created and also to specify the app's [`initialize()`](https://hack.aragon.org/docs/aragonos-building#constructor-and-initialization) function parameters.
 For example, initializing the app with a `uint` and a `string` would be as simple as writing the following hook:

 ```js
   getInitParams: async ({}, { web3, artifacts }) => {